flashcatcloud/n9e-helm/README.md

 #### Configure the external URL

-The external URL for nightingale web service is used to:
+The external URL for nightingale web service is used to visit web service of nightingale

 1. populate the docker/helm commands showed on portal
 2. populate the token service URL returned to docker/notary client